wdp-beta/developer-starter-kit-hello-data/about.md

 To list projects, call the [`GET /v2/projects`](https://apsx-api.stage1.ng.bluemix.net/v2/projects/docs/swagger/#/Projects/getProjects) endpoint.
 The JSON response contains for each project two pieces of key information: the project name (`entity.name`) and a unique internal project id (`metadata.guid`).
 Most API endpoints that operate in the context of a project (such as the project API or the asset API) require this project id as an input.
 Just like all other list-ing endpoints, the project list endpoint supports pagination and filtering.
 (TODO links to appropriate topic)

+> For illustrative purposes, the Hello Data! web UI displays the raw JSON response.

 #### Listing Watson Data Platform project assets

 TODO